0AlexZhong0/0alexzhong0.github.io/content/posts/2022-03-04-my-contributions-at-zorbi.md

 ---
 I helped Zorbi scale from 0 to 20k+ users in March 2022.
 I have designed the UI/UX flow, made technical architectural decisions and built every feature I showcase below.
 The list is not extensive but highlights the major features I have made.
 The code snippets in this article are in a private repo, feel free to DM me so I can add you to the repo.

-# Key Zorbi GitHub Metrics
+# My Zorbi GitHub Metrics

 Note: the metrics are between July 2021 to March 2022 (8 months).